bobbrowning/track-n-trace/README.md

 Options are
 1.   level: (if omitted 'norm' is assumed)
 2.   break: 'x'  draws a line of 40 x the entered character to help locate in the output.
 3.  anything else is treated as a data item.
-So {foo:'bar'}  is the same as '\nfoo','bar'
+So {foo:'bar'}  is the same as '\nfoo',':','bar'

 ###      examples:
   ```